ningkko/-CS311_Research_in_AI/past/progress/contents/9_26/cluster.md

 That's what I think at least

-Particularly because it's harder to find the problem when you can/t read the code
+Particularly because it's harder to find the problem when you can't read the code
 #### Yining

 But aren't they mimicking the reproduction methods of real creatures?